r-follador/GeneWarrior/README.md

 The application is hosted from the beginning on a small DigitalOcean droplet where it does its job faithfully since approx. 9 years and running.
-I (and judging from the web analytics a handful of other users) have been relying on it for day-to-day needs that occur in a biotech company on a regular basis, e.g. for quickly comparing a couple of sequence, translate DNA sequences to proteins etc.
+I (and judging from the web analytics a handful of other users) have been relying on it for basic day-to-day needs that occur in a biotech company, e.g. for quickly comparing a couple of sequence, translate DNA sequences to proteins etc.

 In early 2023, I finally got around to opensource the code.
 I did some very basic and superficial modernization,